Thinkwise/docs/docs/sf/subroutines.md

 - Scalar - The result is a single value.
 If you select this, the column *Return scalar domain* is displayed.
 A domain can be selected that determines the characteristics of the result value.

 - Table - The result is a table containing multiple rows.
-If this option is selected, then in the *Interface result columns* tab, the columns can be named.
+If this option is selected, then in the *Subroutine return columns* tab, the columns can be named.
 This will be displayed as the result in the table.
 These columns also refer to a domain.

 The result values are not applicable for every program object.

+Virtually every subroutine type has input parameters.
+These input parameters can be provided in the *Subroutine parameters* tab.

+## API

+Subroutines are generally used internally by the application and will not be accessible directly using Indicium.
+If a function or procedure has to be called by an external caller using Indicium, it can be marked as an API.
+Indicium will expose the procedure or function as a web service.

+Operation-typed subroutines are always exposed as web services, not through Indicium but through a generated Java or C# SOAP service tier.

 ## Atomic transaction